nymtech/docs/content/run-nym-nodes/troubleshooting.md

 -  ``` telnet <IP ADDRESS> 1789<OR OTHER PORT> ```
 -  ``` nmap -p 1789 <IP ADDRESS> -Pn ```

-This won't tell you much but as long as your telnet connetion does not hang on "**Trying ...**" it should mean your mixnode is accessible from the outside.
+This won't tell you much but as long as your telnet connection does not hang on "**Trying ...**" it should mean your mixnode is accessible from the outside.

-This is how an output from above **nmap** command should look like if your mixnode is configured properly :
+This is how an output from above **nmap** command should look like if your mixnode is configured properly:

 ```
 hans@desktop:~$ nmap -p 1789 95.296.134.220 -Pn